angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 ## What is a good meta to play Doomsday in?

 Any meta where either Delver isn't prevalent or where decks that prey on Delver are.
-Meandeck Doomsday boasts a good win rate against most of the format including very positive rates against decks that are favoured against Delver type strategies.
+Doomsday boasts a good win rate against most of the format including very positive rates against decks that are favoured against Delver type strategies.
 Any format with a large non-blue metashare or very controlling blue meta share are good fields for Doomsday.